Academics

 As students mature, so does the feast.
 In Class Four, we expand into more complex literature, nature journaling, Spanish, geography, and brush drawing, and meaningful handwork.
 Students grow in independence, attentiveness, and responsibility.
 (Grades 2-3)

-Class Five | Fourth Grade & Up
+Class Five | Ages 9-10

 Class Five students continue in the rich curriculum with the addition of Citizenship and Shakespeare.
-These older students serve as role models in our community, embracing deeper thinking and growing leadership as they engage with living ideas.
+These older students deepen their engagement with the beautiful content as they grow in responsibility.

 Our Curriculum